*Applications are now closed

 - Gain practical, hands-on experience in activities such as the public budgetary process and through direct policy in action with elected officials and community stakeholders

-- Develop a policy ask on a specific issue and explore ways to advance it
+- Develop a project around a policy ask on a specific issue and explore ways to advance it.
+Participants will be provided with a research stipend of $1,000 in support of this

 By the end of the program, participants will not only have a professionally designed and printed policy project portfolio, but also strengthened capacity to influence policy change at multiple levels.